sarahbaranski/interview-takehome-coalfire/README.md

 * [Subnet data source](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/subnets)

 ## Analysis
 * Instead of using a bastion host, using AWS Systems Manger in order to avoid opening ports and reduce potential attack surfaces and therefore enhancing security.
+Or at the very least, have seperate key/pairs per instance.

 * A WAF of in front of the ALB could protect the service from potential vulnerabilities.